The Wide Blue Road

 The Wide Blue Road (La grande strada azzurra) is a 1957 Italian romance drama film directed by Gillo Pontecorvo.

 Plot

-The story follows the harsh rugged life of a poor fisherman on a small island off the Dalmatian coast.
+The story follows the harsh rugged life of a poor fisherman on La Maddalena.
 In a desperate effort to improve the lives of his family he begins to fish illegally using bombs instead of relying on nets.
-However this method invokes the hatred of the other fishermen and finally results in tragedy.
+However this method invokes the hatred of the other fishermen.